vpymerel/GND/README.md

 - Traits.Rmd: to build ancov traits file;
 - Run.md: to run ancov;
 - Traces.md: to check convergence;
+- Analyses.md: just a bit of formatting of ancov output before giving it a look;
 - PGLS: a PGLS analysis to compare.

 ## Alignments

 - Preprocessing.md: to produce upper case multifasta (upper case, dealing with "!" encoded frameshifts, ...);
-- Concatenating.R & Concatenated.md: to create concatenate according to %GC3.
+- Concatenating.R & Concatenated.md: to create concatenate according to %GC3;
+- get_GC3.R: to get mininmum, maximum and median %GC3 of a concatenate  from list of genes.

 ## GC_CU (GC and Codon Usage)